(Canada, 94 min.)

 Dir.
 Zacharias Kunuk, Writ.
 Zacharias Kunuk, Norman Cohn

 Programme: Platform (World Premiere)

 |Courtesy of TIFF|

 The tables have turned on the western.
 The popular genre has roots in colonial power as it draws upon the myths of Manifest Destiny and American expansionism.
 The arid landscape of the frontier is a limitless space ready for settlers to cultivate and pillage.
 Progress comes at any cost and without concern for the people who built a relationship with the land long before the settlers’ arrival.
-The western frontier is therefore a hostile territory for Indigenous characters, best known as “savages” from the days of the early talkies, as the world of the western is no country for non-white men.
+The western frontier is therefore a hostile territory for Indigenous characters, best known as “savages” from the days of the early talkies, as the world of the western was no country for non-white men.
+Times are changing.

 The film loosely resembles the Ford film as it tells a story of a conflict between two families.
 The rift within the Inuit community explodes when two women from one family are kidnapped in a violent attack, and the husband of one of the victims vows revenge like any dutiful westerner would.
 Lots of chasing, running, and dogsledding ensues as Kuanana (Benjamin Kunuk) treks across the arctic in search of his wife.